ComputationalMystics/ResearchProject/Roadmap.md

 ### Outreach
 - Build OSS Health Metrics - Working Group wiki start page
 - Move indicators to working group wiki
+- Establish email list for OSS Health at the Linux Foundation

 ### Academic
 - Clean up HealthIndicators repository and rename it to ResearchProject
+- Crank on papers.
+Need to start building the base for all papers.

 ## March 24: March Madness